SystemsApproach/book/preface.rst

 Open Source
 -----------

-Source for this book is available on https://github.com/SystemsApproach, and is available under terms of the Creative Commons (CC BY 4.0) license.
+Source for this book is available at https://github.com/SystemsApproach/book, and is available under terms of the Creative Commons (CC BY 4.0) license.
 The community is invited to contribute corrections, improvements, updates, and new material under the same terms.
 Like many open source software projects, this one has